tastest/CMS2/NtupleMacros/HuntGather/AAAREADME.txt

 # Be  indepedent  of the  user  when
 # when running root
 mv rootrc .rootrc
+# make sure you are using root 5.26 or later

 # Check out the HEAD of CORE; if it
 # doesn't work fix it